Self-Esteem: Understanding Yourself from the Inside Out

 Self-esteem is about how you see yourself.

 It has nothing to do with the mask you show to the world or how other people see you.
 It is an interior thing.
-It is how you feel about yourself.
+It is how you think and feel about yourself.

 Healthy self-esteem is “I am lovable” and “I am capable of handling myself in my environment.”